mickmister/grafana-to-csv/README.md

 ### Prometheus Queries

-See [config.json](./config.json) for the example configuration.
-All queries to use are defined in this file.
+All Prometheus queries are defined in [config.json](./config.json).
 At the time of writing, there are 6 queries available by default:

 - Database store methods - Average Time
 - Database store methods - Total Time